Cooking Oils

 • Sesame Oil - (light and dark)

-• Various "Natural", "Cold Pressed" and "Virgin" oils sold for their unique flavors.
+• Various "Natural", "Cold Pressed" and "Virgin" oils sold for their unique flavors, including oils high in polyunsaturated fats (if properly stored).

 Reusing Oil

-Oils with a low oxidation index (1.5 and lower) can be reused several times provided they have not been overheated (to smoking or higher), they are filtered clean after use, and not too much time passes between uses.
-Oils with a higher oxidation index (polyunsaturated oils) should not be reused as they degrade rapidly.
+Oils with a low oxidative stability index (1.5 and lower) can be reused several times provided they have not been overheated (to smoking or higher), they are filtered clean after use, and not too much time passes between uses.
+Oils with a higher oxidation index (polyunsaturated oils) should never be reused as they degrade rapidly.

-After using oil for deep frying I often re-use it a bit at a time for pan frying (if the flavor remains neutral).
-Oil used to fry fish should not be reused for any other purpose because it will become strongly flavored from dissolved fish oils.
+After using a stable oil for deep frying I often reuse it a bit at a time for pan frying (if the flavor remains neutral).
+Oil used to fry fish should not be reused for any other purpose because it will become strongly flavored from dissolved fish oils, and these oils are not temperature stable.

 Sticking Problems